-For detailed information regarding the current curriculum and courses (academic year 2019-2020), please see the UvA Course Catalogue via the link below.
+For detailed information regarding the current curriculum and courses, please see the UvA Course Catalogue via the link below.

 You will conclude the programme with a 36 EC Master's project.
 This is a research project that you will usually conduct under the personal supervision of a member of the research staff of the Korteweg-de Vries Institute for Mathematics.
 It may well include an internship in the finance and consultancy sector in the Amsterdam area, with which the programme has strong ties.
 Halfway your project, you present your progress at the SFM Master Seminar to your fellow students.
 Your work includes writing a Master's thesis, giving a final presentation about your entire project and its outcomes in the presence of your supervisor, an independent second reviewer, and all interested.